joshlowell/lowelljoPortfolio/README.md

 # lowelljoPortfolio
-Professional portfolio for Joshua Lowell
+Professional portfolio for Joshua Lowell.
+It used AWS and ReactJS.